 Costa Dorada

-Spanish Regions - Costa Dorada
+Spanish Regions - The Costa Dorada (Daurada)

 The Costa Dorada (‘Gold Coast’) extends southwards from Barcelona roughly to Cambrils south of the city of Tarragona, it comprises around 216 kilometres of coastline in the provinces of Barcelona and Tarragona, within the autonomous region of Catalonia in north-eastern Spain.